 - How to strategize an email drip campaign strategy?

-- 6 design tips while creating a drip campaign
+- 6 design tips to follow while creating a drip campaign

-- What are the best practices for drip email campaigns?
+- What are the best practices for a drip email campaign?

-- Top 4 tools for drip email campaigns
+- Top 4 software for drip email campaigns

 - Frequently asked questions (FAQs)